phillips109/phillips109/README.md

-#H1 README.md
+#README.md

-##H2 My understanding of the uniqueness of this file.
+##My understanding of the uniqueness of this file.

 This is first line of README.md.
 This file is in a repository that has the same name as my user name.